 Aside from being one of the most romantic places in Barcelona this well landscaped half-park half-maze is free on Wednesdays and Sundays.

 Yes, the Parco del Labirinto is teeming with flower beds, tiny squares, waterfalls, and mythical statues in every corner.

 Another great urban escape to have fun with the family, friends, or challenging your significant other to see who can get out first!

 Of the best free things to do in Barcelona this very simple capability that we all take for granted back home may outrank them all.
 Barcelona’s free internet network Barcelona WiFi has connection points in almost the entire city: 634 points to be exact.

-To make sure you’ve got hotspots near your holiday apartment or hostel you can check the Barcelona city WiFi map.
-The speeds are capped and at times slow so if you want speeds to watch Youtube and upload photos take a look at a pocket WiFi option.
+To make sure you’ve got hotspots near your Barcelona oliday apartment or Barcelona hostel you can check the Barcelona city WiFi map.
+The speeds are capped and at times slow but it’s better than paying roaming charges!

 Take a Free Walking Tour

 OK, so this one is only free if you’re a horrible person and don’t end up tipping your guide.
 I’ve found though that free walking tours are a great way to get a sense of the city, especially if you’re too lazy to read up on it yourself!